Bellingcat: Awards

+In 2022, Bellingcat and its executive director Christo Grozev received the ICFJ Innovation in International Reporting Award.

 In 2022, Bellingcat was named the International News Media Organisation of the Year.

+In 2023, Bellingcat won the WIN WIN Gothenburg Sustainability Award for their innovative methods, which have led to a new generation of investigative journalism.

+In 2023, the Anne Jacobsens Memorial Award was awarded to Bellingcat for their unwavering commitment to transparent and reliable journalism.

 Films

 Bellingcat: Truth in a Post-Truth World (2018)

 In 2018 the documentary film Bellingcat: Truth in a Post-Truth World was released.
-The film explores Bellingcat's investigative journalism work, including the Skripal poisoning and the Malaysia Airlines Flight 17 shootdown.
+It explores Bellingcat's investigative journalism work, including the Skripal poisoning and the Malaysia Airlines Flight 17 shootdown.

 The film won the International Emmy Award for Documentary in 2019.

 Navalny (2022)

 In 2022, Daniel Roher directed Navalny, a documentary about the Russian opposition leader Alexei Navalny, his poisoning and struggle with the authoritarian regime of Vladimir Putin.
 A joint investigation between Bellingcat and The Insider, in cooperation with Der Spiegel and CNN, has discovered voluminous telecom and travel data that implicates Russia's Federal Security Service in the poisoning of Navalny, ordered by the highest echelons of the Russian government.
 Christo Grozev, who served as the primary researcher for Bellingcat, is one of the protagonists in the documentary, and the investigation itself is а primary storyline in it.

 The film won the Festival Favorite Award and the Audience Award for the U.S. Documentary Competition at the Sundance Film Festival, where it premiered on 25 January 2022.
-It won an Oscar on 12 March 2023 for best documentary.
+In Britain, the film won the Best Documentary at the 76th BAFTA awards and at the 95th U.S. Academy Awards (2023), it won an Oscar for Best Documentary Feature Film.